QuerTCI: A Tool Integrating GitHub Issue Querying with Comment Classification: Introduction

 \section{Introduction}

-Issue tracking systems, e.g., \GH\ issues, allow users and developers to discuss current problems with software.
-Empirical Software Engineering (ESE) researchers have also engaged in several activities related to mining software repositories (MSR), including studying (open-source) project issues.
+Issue tracking systems, e.g., \GH\ issues, enable the discussion of software problems.
+Empirical Software Engineering (ESE) researchers have engaged in several activities related to mining software repositories (MSR), including studying (open-source) project issues.
 Researchers examine comments and threads contained in issues to discover the challenges developers face in writing software.
 For example, developers may struggle with incorporating new technologies, platforms, and programming language constructs and document and discuss their progress in issue ``tickets.''

 Unfortunately, such issue discussion threads accumulate over time and thus can become unwieldy, hindering insights researchers may gain from them.
 Moreover, issues can be unlabeled or improperly named, making it difficult to understand the problem at hand.
-Approaches (e.g.,~\cite{Arya2019}) exist to alleviate this burden by classifying issue thread comments, however, there is a gap between searching popular open-source software repositories (e.g., those on \GH) for issues containing particular keywords and feeding the results into a classification model.
+Approaches (e.g.,~\cite{Arya2019}) exist to alleviate this burden by classifying issue thread comments; however, there is a gap between searching popular open-source software repositories (e.g., those on \GH) for issues containing particular keywords and feeding the results into a classification model.
 In this paper, we demonstrate \tool, a \textbf{Quer}y-based \textbf{T}ool for \textbf{C}lassifying \GH\ \textbf{I}ssue thread comments that bridges this gap by integrating the \GH\ issue comment search API with a classification model.
 While the default classification model used by \tool\ is the one developed by~\citet{Arya2019}, it can also use other issue comment classification models. \tool\ is a Python-based tool that queries \GH's search API for issues and comments relating to a query string that the user provides.
 Then, it automatically preprocesses (i.e., parses, cleans, tokenizes) each line of issue comments retrieved from the \GH\ API and runs them through the pre-trained NLP model for classification.

 \tool\ is highly-customizable---supporting a wide range of additional functionalities---and works in either interactive and batch (non-interactive) modes.
 As shown in \cref{fig:cli}, users can limit number of issues retrieved (the \GH\ API supports up to \num{1000}), as well as change the sorting criteria (which is important in capped queries like \GH).
 Users may also omit particular issue comment classification categories from the results, e.g., retrieving issues that have at least one comment corresponding to a ``solution discussion''~\cite{Arya2019}.